 2. Do I need space?

-This is a friendly reminder that I am in control of how close i want to be.
+This is a friendly reminder that I am in control of how close I want to be.
 I can even test it, excuse myself to the bathroom or to get a drink.
-If I feel relief or like I’m missing something important in that moment can be a powerful indicator.
+If I feel relief or like I’m missing something important at that moment can be a powerful indicator.

 3. How am I breathing?

 Such a powerful question!
-Our breathing can tell is a lot about state.
-Is it short and shallow may indicate negative emotion and my body being in a fight or flight response, or relaxed and steady indicating that I feel calm and safe.
-By taking a moment to connect to my breath I have a easy way to cut through all my possible emotions to see how my body is responding.
+Our breathing can tell is a lot about our state.
+When the breath is short and shallow this indicates my body being in a fight or flight response.
+When my breath is relaxed and steady this indicates that I feel calm and safe and that my body is in rest and digest.
+By taking a moment to connect to my breath I have an easy way to cut through all my possible emotions to see how my body is responding.

 4. What is my body feeling?

-5. What would make me feel safe or calm in this moment?
+5. What would make me feel safe or calm at this moment?

 6. What gratitude can be found here?